 Introduction To PPC Audit Checklist

-Creating a PPC Audit Checklist or Google Ads Audit is a tedious task.
+Preparing a Google Ads Account Audit Template is a tedious task.
 It took me 15 days and lots of extra effort to put all of this content together.
-I hope you will love this Google Ads Audit Checklist or PPC Audit Checklist.
+I hope you will love this Google Ads Checklist Checklist & You should use it when you prepare a PPC Audit report.

 Without checklist, even experts have a tendency to make mistakes.